Ethnography of the University Initiative

 In addition, EUI has hosted a number of special projects, most notably, an EUI faculty-student collaborative research project that culminated in a substantial report, “Ethnography of the Brown v.
 Board of Education Jubilee Commemoration."
 A second web-based project showcasing EUI research on race and diversity is on-line, as part of the Ford Foundation supported project, "Documenting the Difference that Diversity Makes".
 EUI Live offers a web-portrait of the first year of EUI student research.
 These projects represent the potential for EUI research to contribute to a self-reflexive university, cognizant of and engaged in its local, national, and global communities.

-You will find everything you want to know about EUI here on our website.
-Be sure to view EUI In Short, a five-minute video summary of student inquiry, and to visit our on-line archive of student research (IDEALS).
+You will find everything you want to know about EUI on their website.
+Be sure to view EUI In Short, a five-minute video summary of student inquiry, and to visit their on-line archive of student research (IDEALS).

 EUI can take life on any college campus to foster student engagement, collaborative inquiry, and faculty development.
-We invite new collaboration and partnerships and welcome your feedback.
+They invite new collaboration and partnerships and welcome your feedback.

-EUI is run by faculty co-directors, managed by our staff, and guided by internal and external advisory boards.
+EUI is run by faculty co-directors, managed by their staff, and guided by internal and external advisory boards.